PLNech/ParadiBot/docs/refact2.md

                              logger.info(f"Sent welcome message to #paradiso channel in {guild.name}") except Exception as e:
                         logger.error(f"Error checking last message/sending welcome in #paradiso: {e}", exc_info=True)
+                        # Attempt to send anyway as a fallback
                         try:
                              await paradiso_channel.send(
                                     "🎬 **Paradiso Bot** is now online!
 Use `/help` to see available commands or mention me for text commands.")